-Chroma
+■ Chroma

 Chroma is used to colorize the gray scale image to enhance the discrimination capability.
+Five colors are available.

-To adjust the chroma:

-Tap the left or right part of Chroma on the touch screen to choose a color scheme.
+To adjust the chroma, rotate the knob located directly below Chroma to choose a color scheme.

 ■ Dynamic Range

 Dynamic range increases the adjustable range of contrast by enhancing the intensities of parts in the grayscale.
 It is useful for optimizing the ultrasound image texture.